ryan-aday/Engineering_Toolbox/README.md

 The script parses through MatWeb to determine material properties.
 MatWeb is THE material repository- SolidWorks, COMSOL, Autodesk, Ansys all borrow its data.
 Provided a search term, it will compile a list of the top 50 materials present in MatWeb's repository, then choose the one that best fits the search term.

 To create this list, it's a bit janky.
 I don't have a MatWeb membership (nor do I expect actual users of my code to have one either), so instead I use pdfkit & the wkhtmltopdf binary to convert the headless webpage into a pdf.
-This pdf is then interpreted by pdfpluber to convert into a .csv and Pandas dataframe, with a bit of post-processing to fix formatting issues generally.
+This pdf is then interpreted by pdfplumber to convert into a .csv and Pandas dataframe, with a bit of post-processing to fix formatting issues generally.

 ### Running as its own script
 To run this script independently: